-With hot weather here and everyone trying to spend more time outdoorsbefore school starts, we felt it was a good time for a water safety reminder.
-Whether you are at the local pool, picnicking at the beach or boating on the lake, these suggestions will make your family safer and less prone to mishaps.
+With hot weather here and everyone trying to spend more time outdoors with school ending for the summer, it's an important time for a water safety reminder.
+Whether you are at the local pool, picnicing at the beach or boating on the lake, these suggestions will make your family safer and less prone to danger.

 Always wear a life vest.
 That goes for whether you're swimming, kayaking or boating.
 "Having a life jacket in the boat somewhere, that doesn't help.
 If you're falling off your bike, you don't suddenly put on a helmet.
 If you're in a car accident, you don't suddenly put on your seatbelt," Racklyeft said.
 "Life jackets are cool.
 Drowning's not cool."

 Flip, float and follow.
-If you're starting to drown, flip over onto your back and float.
+If you are unable to make forward movement to safety, flip over onto your back and float.
 Keep your head above the water.
 Calm yourself.
 Conserve your energy.
 Follow the safest course to safety.
 Don't fight the current.
 Follow the current to assess which way it's flowing, and swim perpendicular to the flow.
 If you're too tired to swim, continue floating and signal for help.

-Don’t panic.
+Stay calm.
 "Someone who's having a panic attack is typically hyperventilating," Benjamin said.
-"They're exhalingmore than they're inhaling, deflating their lungs and buoyancy.
-In addition to that, they're becominglight-headed and lethargic, not thinking clearly, going into tunnel vision."
+"They're exhaling more than they're inhaling, deflating their lungs and buoyancy.
+In addition to that, they're becoming light-headed and lethargic, not thinking clearly, going into tunnel vision."

-At Franciscan Health Fitness Centerswe have Certified Red Cross and Starfish Aquatics Water Safety Instructors and offer small 5:1 ratio to ensure safety & quality.
+At Franciscan Health Fitness Centers we have Certified Red Cross and Water Safety Instructors and offer small 5:1 ratio (8:1 for Parent Child Classes) to ensure safety & quality.
 Swim lessons are offered year round to both Members and Non-members.
 Learning to swim offers lifelong skills that will teach safety and help with physical and mental development.